FTCE Exceptional Student Education (ESE) K-12 Practice Test

 Question: 1 / 400

-Which behavior would NOT typically indicate an emotional or behavioral disability?
+Which behavior might indicate an emotional or behavioral disability?

 Get further explanation with Examzify DeepDiveBeta